qTox/qTox/INSTALL.md

 ### sqlcipher

-If you are not using Fedora, skip this section, and go directly to compiling [**toxcore**](#toxcore-compiling).
+If you are not using an old version of Fedora, skip this section, and go directly to compiling [**toxcore**](#toxcore-compiling).

 ```bash